David-T7/Instructor-Evaluation-For-HILCoE-Django/README.md

 - 📊 Academic Head dashboard with performance summaries
 - 🗂 Department and course-level filtering
 - 🧾 PDF export of evaluation results (Academic Head only)
-- 🧾 Excel report genaration of evaluation results (Academic Head only).
+- 🧾 Excel report generation of evaluation results (Academic Head only)

 ---